Why is it so hard to lose weight with PCOS?

 When it comes to inflammation, acute inflammation is a good thing (like when you get a cut or a bruise and specific chemicals are made by your body to aid in the healing process), but chronic low-grade inflammation is where problems arise.
 These inflammatory chemicals can damage our own tissues and cells over time and lead to conditions like hormonal imbalances, depression, anxiety, intestinal permeability, subfertility, and autoimmunity.

 What are some causes of inflammation?
-Stress, poor food choices, food allergies and sensitivities, insulin resistance and blood sugar imbalances, poor gut health, medications, etc.
+Stress, poor food choices, food allergies and sensitivities, blood sugar imbalances, poor gut health, medications, etc.

 Anti-inflammatory foods include leafy greens, wild fatty fish, turmeric, ginger, onions, berries, and fermented vegetables, and should be included regularly.